SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ### AutoArchive in Outlook

 Outlook mailboxes grow as users create and receive items.
 To keep mailboxes manageable, users need another place to store or archive older items that are important but rarely used.
 It is typically most convenient to automatically move these older items to the archive folder and to discard items whose content has expired and is no longer valid.
-Outlook 2016 AutoArchive can manage this process automatically for users.
-However, we recommend that you use the Personal Archive feature in Exchange Server 2013 Messaging Records Management (MRM) (or in Exchange Online) because it eliminates the need for Personal Folder files (.pst).
+AutoArchive in Outlook 2016 can manage this process automatically for users.
+However, we recommend that you use the Personal Archive feature in Exchange Server 2016 Messaging Records Management (MRM) (or in Exchange Online) because it eliminates the need for Personal Folder files (.pst).
 By using Personal Archive, users can view an archive mailbox and move or copy messages between their primary mailboxes and the archive.

 Note that when Personal Archive is enabled, AutoArchive is not available to the user and does not archive messages.

-If you plan to use Outlook 2016 together with Exchange Server 2010, Exchange Server 2013 or Exchange Online, use the Exchange Server Personal Archive feature instead of Outlook 2016 AutoArchive.
+If you plan to use Outlook 2016 together with Exchange Server 2010, Exchange Server 2013, Exchange Server 2016 or Exchange Online, use the Exchange Server Personal Archive feature instead of AutoArchive in Outlook 2016.
 For more information, see [Understanding Personal Archive: Exchange 2010 Help](https://go.microsoft.com/fwlink/p/?LinkId=169269), [Plan for compliance and archiving in Outlook 2010](http://technet.microsoft.com/library/9a55f94f-e22a-49df-8e2c-4a11bb52f2f5.aspx), and [Microsoft Exchange Online Archiving](https://go.microsoft.com/fwlink/p/?LinkId=218120).

 ### Retention policies in Outlook

 Retention policy settings can help users follow retention policy guidelines that your organization establishes for document retention.
 You cannot deploy AutoArchive-based retention settings through Outlook 2016 by using Group Policy.
 If you must deploy retention policies, explore the Messaging Records Management (MRM) features in Exchange Server.
-For more information, see [Messaging records management](https://technet.microsoft.com/en-us/library/dd335093%28v=exchg.150%29.aspx).
+For more information, see [Messaging records management](https://technet.microsoft.com/en-us/library/dd335093(v=exchg.160).aspx).

 ## Outlook security considerations
-<a name="BKMK_Security"> </a>

 Outlook includes many security features, some of which are highlighted in the following sections.
-For more information about how to plan for security in Outlook 2016, see [Choose security and protection settings for Outlook 2013](http://technet.microsoft.com/library/7f544b8b-4b8b-4ddb-9c4b-4ec577f79d2a.aspx).
+F

 ### Virus prevention